Course Introduction to Programming

 Why modularize?

-Modulating a program makes the programmer have to program small tasks at a time.
+Modularizing a program makes the programmer code small tasks at a time.
 This will:

-If you still don't know what these concepts mean, here is a brief description of each one:
+If you don't yet know what these concepts mean, here is a brief description of each of them:

-Debug: process of locating and reducing errors in the code.
-It is easier to find and fix errors in a code modularized in small tasks than it is in a not modularized one.
+• Debug: the process of locating and reducing errors in the code.
+This way, it is easier to find and correct errors in code that is modularized into small tasks than in non-partitioned code.

-Legibility: ease of understanding what the code is doing.
-With this in mind, it is easier to understand the functionality of code modularized in small tasks than it is in not modularized one.
+• Readability: the ease of understanding what the code is doing.
+With this in mind, it is easier to comprehend the functionality of code modularized into small tasks than that of non-partitioned code.

-Redundancy: using the same piece of code more than once in the same program.
-In a modularized code, you can call the same task over and over again without having to rewrite it.
+• Redundancy: using the same piece of code more than once in the same program.
+In modularized code, you could call the same task numerous times without having to rewrite it.

 What is a function?